choojs/website/content/docs/stores/index.md

 ```

 #### Notes on DOM loading
-- If you're loading stores dynamically, the `'DOMContentLoaded` event will have
+- If you're loading stores dynamically, the `'DOMContentLoaded'` event will have
   fired by the time you start listening for it.
 Instead use the
   [document-ready](https://github.com/bendrucker/document-ready) package.
 It's
-  what Choo uses internally to provide the `DOMContentLoaded` event, so there
+  what Choo uses internally to provide the `'DOMContentLoaded'` event, so there
   is no size cost in using it.

 ## Updating state and rendering